Detecting of a Patient's Condition From Clinical Narratives Using Natural Language Representation: INTRODUCTION

 \subsection{Motivation}

-As proven in the recent study \cite{olsen2020clinical}, the feasibility of employing machine learning for cardiac failure was extensively analyzed and confirmed.
-However, in our case, we are dealing with two challenges from clinical notes in French, and a limited amount of dataset size.
-Fig. \ref{fig:objectives}. shows the main objective consisting of two sub-objectives which aim to overcome the mentioned limitations, as follows:
+The recent study \cite{olsen2020clinical} extensively analyzed and confirmed the feasibility of employing machine learning for cardiac failure.
+However, we are dealing with two challenges from clinical notes in French and a limited amount of dataset size in our case.
+We will examine data retrospectively to validate the diagnosis.
+And the main objective of this study consists of two sub-objectives that overcome the mentioned limitations, as follows:

 \begin{itemize} \item Which representation learning approach should be used?
-The representation learning approach, which can retain the words’ semantic and syntactic analysis in critical care data, enriches the mutual information for the word representation by capturing word to word correlation not only from statistically but also semantically distributional learning of word appearance. \item Which machine learning classifier should be employed?
-The machine classifier, which can influentially avoid the overfitting associated with machine learning rule by marginalizing over the model parameters instead of making point estimates of its values, would be assuredly accomplished to draw a high classification accuracy, recall, and precision for the desired labeling concept. \end{itemize}
+The representation learning approach, which can retain the words’ semantic and syntactic analysis in critical care data, enriches the mutual information for the word representation by capturing word-to-word correlation. \item Which machine learning classifier should be employed?
+The classifier can avoid the overfitting associated with the machine learning rule by marginalizing over the model parameters instead of making point estimates of its values. \end{itemize}